Rice University and Los Alamos National Laboratory make low-cost, scalable photocathodes from halide perovskites.

 “If you have defects, all your electrons are going to get lost,” Mohite said.
 “It takes a lot of control.
 And it took a lot of effort to come up with a process to make a good perovskite material.”

 Mohite and Liu used spin-coating, a widely used technique where liquid is dropped onto a rapidly spinning disk and centrifugal force spreads the liquid across the disk’s surface.
 In Mohite and Liu’s experiments, spin-coating took place in an argon atmosphere to limit impurities.
-Once spun, the disks were heated and placed in high vacuum to convert the liquid into crystal with a clean surface.
+Once spun, the disks were heated and placed in a high vacuum to convert the liquid into crystal with a clean surface.

 “It took a lot of iterations,” Mohite said.
 “We tried tuning the material composition and surface treatment in many ways to get the right combination for maximum efficiency.
 That was the biggest challenge.”